 To be able to put together a line-up in which the entire spectrum of sound from the piccolo to the concert flute and alto flute to the contrabass and sub-contrabass flute would be represented, he also needed – in addition to all the Philharmonic flutists – colleagues from the other Berlin orchestras: the Staatskapelle, the Deutsches Symphonie-Orchester, the orchestras of the Deutsche and the Komische Oper, and what at the time was the Rundfunk-Sinfonieorchester.

 Since then, the musicians sound out the soft, nuanced and brilliant flute sound within a spectrum of not less than seven octaves, reinforced 14 times.
-The programme at this concert consists of works by Handel, Mozart, Verdi, Wolf-Ferrari, Ponchielli, Saint-Saëns, Ravel, Bernstein, Matsushita and Mancini, including arrangements that can be heard in the ensemble’s distinctive sound, as well as original works composed for the 14 flutists.
+Moderated by Sarah Willis the programme of this concert consists of works by Handel, Mozart, Verdi, Wolf-Ferrari, Ponchielli, Saint-Saëns, Ravel, Bernstein, Matsushita and Mancini, including arrangements that can be heard in the ensemble’s distinctive sound, as well as original works composed for the 14 flutists.